-This post is for my blogger friends.
+This post on Pinterest mistakes is for my blogger friends.
 If you don’t have a blog yet, here’s how to get started blogging.
-If you’re just here for the recipes, check out the chocolate coconut protein smoothie in my latest post.
+If you’re just looking for recipes, here are 7 paleo smoothies to get you through the week.

 Pinterest is my favorite social media platform.
 And it’s consistently been my number one source of social media traffic.
 I’ve been featured on Pinterest’s blog, and spoken about Pinterest at BlogHer Food.

 Recently, some blogger friends told me they’re not seeing that much traffic from Pinterest.
 After taking a look at their Pinterest accounts, I put together this list of the biggest mistakes I see bloggers making on Pinterest.